allstar/sansible/README.md

 With its agentless architecture and its rich collection of built-in modules, Ansible provides a simple and effective solution for deploying software and provisioning infrastructure.
 However, as our Ansible code-base grew, we found that managing a large collection of playbooks in plain YAML was far from ideal.
-Instead, using Ansible as an DSL embedded in Scala has the following benefits:
+Instead, using Ansible as a DSL embedded in Scala has the following benefits:

 - Increased safety and quicker developer feedback, expecially with respect to variable